KellerJordan/modded-nanogpt/records/track_1_short/2026-08-08_ANVIL/README.md

 - **Schedule**: 3 stages (batch 8/16/24, seq 896/2048/3072) + terminal batch taper + 23
   extension steps at windows (6,13); cooldown fraction 0.80 to LR floor 0.20; windows 1,3→3,7→5,11 through the stages, final-val long window at the stock 20.
+- **Host-side systems work**: automatic Python garbage collection is frozen and disabled for the timed loop (the single collect runs after the final timer read);
+  the run log is held in one buffered handle with step prints thinned to every 25 steps.
+Both are host-only; neither touches numerics.
 - **Timing note**: validation runs once, at the end.
 Mid-run validation is disabled by default (val_loss_every=0) purely to shorten total machine occupancy; validation passes are untimed either way, the validation code path is unchanged from the